2010–11 Championnat de France Amateur: DNCG rulings

 On 15 June 2010, following a review of each club's administrative and financial accounts in the Championnat de France amateur, the DNCG ruled that Besançon RC, Hyères FC, CS Louhans-Cuiseaux, FC Montceau Bourgogne, EDS Montluçon, Olympique Noisy-le-Sec, and RCF Paris would be relegated to the Championnat de France amateur 2.
 The organization also ruled that newly promoted club Calais RUFC would be excluded from ascending up to the fourth division, while SO Cassis Carnoux, which had been relegated to the CFA from the Championnat National, would also be excluded from the league.
 The second place club in Calais' group, CMS Oissel, who was set to replace Calais was also denied promotion to the Championnat de France amateur.
 All clubs had the option to appeal the decision.

 On 2 July, local media in Alsace reported that Strasbourg were on the verge of being relegated to the Championnat de France amateur by the DNCG due to financial issues.
 The club responded by announcing its willingness to appeal if the news reported was confirmed.
 With the club's accounts still being reviewed, Strasbourg's financial issues were slightly alleviated after the sale of striker Magaye Gueye to English club Everton for €1.4 million.
 Strasbourg later transferred captain Guillaume Lacour and Algerian international Yacine Bezzaz to Évian and Troyes, respectively, for nominal fees.
 On 16 July, the report was confirmed when the DNCG officially relegated Strasbourg to the CFA.
 Strasbourg appealed the decision the following week.
 On 22 July, Strasbourg's appeal was successful with the DNCG ruling in favor of a return to National.

-On 7 July, Besançon, Hyères, and Oissel's appeals were heard by the DNCG Appeals Committee and, following deliberation and explanations from each club, the committee ruled in favor of Besançon, but upheld the appeals of Hyères and Oissel.
+On 7 July, Besançon, Hyères, and Oissel's appeals were heard by the DNCG Appeals Committee.
+Following deliberation and explanations from each club, the committee ruled in favor of Besançon, but upheld the appeals of Hyères and Oissel.
 The following day, the appeals committee granted both Louhans-Cuiseaux and Noisy-le-Sec appeals to stay in the fourth division.
-The committee, however, upheld the rulings of Calais, Montceau Bourgogne, Montluçon, and Racing Paris.
+However, the committee, upheld the rulings of Calais, Montceau Bourgogne, Montluçon, and Racing Paris.